John Paul (minister): Life

 He was born on 12 March 1795 the son of Rev William Paul (1754–1802), minister of the collegiate section of St Cuthbert's Church, Edinburgh and his wife Susan Moncrieff.
 He was also nephew of Rev Henry Moncrieff-Wellwood first charge minister of the same church.
 The family lived at Castlebarns in the Tollcross area south of the church.
 By 1805 his father had died and he was living with his mother in the West Kirk manse.

-He was educated at the high school in the Old Town then studied at Edinburgh University.
+He was educated at the high school in the Old Town then studied at the University of Edinburgh.
 In August 1816 he was licensed to preach by the Presbytery of Edinburgh.
 He was ordained as minister of Straiton in May 1817.
 He was translated to Maybole in Ayrshire in September 1823.

 On 17 April 1928 he was translated and admitted to St Cuthbert's, Edinburgh.
 In 1830 he was living at 13 George Square, Edinburgh.

-He received an honorary Doctor of Divinity from Edinburgh University in 1847 and later that year was elected Moderator in succession to his brother James Paul.
+He received an honorary Doctor of Divinity from the University of Edinburgh in 1847 and later that year was elected Moderator in succession to his brother James Paul.
 John was succeeded in turn in 1848 by Rev George Buist.

 He died at 13 George Square on 18 May 1873.
 He is buried with his parents in St Cuthberts Churchyard.
 The grave lies on the raised ground to the south-west.
 His position at St Cuthberts was filled by Rev James MacGregor.